GTBitsOfGood/tech-team/boilerplate/boilerplate.md

     },
     ```

-6. Create `.env` file in the server directory (i.e. `server/.env`).
-This is where you will put your environment variables. `dotenv-cli` will automatically load environment variables from `server/.env` when you run the `npm run dev` command.
+6. Create an empty `.env` file in the server directory (i.e. `server/.env`).
+This is where you will put your environment variables.
+`dotenv-cli` will automatically load environment variables from `server/.env` when you run the `npm run dev` command.

 7. Now we need to dive into the `server/app.js` code and set it up so that Express renders our react application properly.